Advanced SQLX Techniques for Experienced Developers

 Another powerful technique for optimizing SQLX queries is to use transactions.
 Transactions allow you to group multiple SQL statements into a single atomic operation.
 This can be useful when you need to perform multiple operations that depend on each other, such as updating multiple tables or inserting data into multiple tables.

-To use transactions in SQLX, you can use the begin method to start a transaction, and the commit method to commit the transaction.
-If an error occurs during the transaction, you can use the rollback method to roll back the transaction and undo any changes that were made.
+method to commit the transaction.
+If an error occurs during the transaction, you can use the rollback

 Here's an example: